mborgerson/wiki-export/wiki/AV_Cables.md

 ### Pinout

-The following table gives the pinout in the way it is are arranged on the **XBOX AVIP** cables, or **AV Packs**.
+The following table gives the pinout in the way it is arranged on the **XBOX AVIP** cables, or **AV Packs**.
 The other end is reversed and on the console.

 | Description | Audio Right | Audio Right GND | SPDIF Digital Audio | V-Sync (VGA Mode) | Mode GND      | Mode GND      | Mode GND      | GND    | Variable | 9 GND    | Variable | 11 GND   |
 |-------------|-------------|-----------------|---------------------|-------------------|---------------|---------------|---------------|--------|----------|----------|----------|----------|